 I’m interested in hosting a course at my facility, what do I need to do?

 How can I help out a competition?

 You can volunteer by becoming a Technical Official.
 This is a great way for parents or family members to participate even if they aren’t athletes themselves.
-See Official Information and Certification.
+See Get Involved.